zeynelkandil/RockPaperScissors/README.md

 ## About Code

 This is a simple C# implementation of Rock Paper Scissors game.
-Our motivation is improving codebase as much as possible using TDD aligned to OOP.
+Our motivation is improving code quality as much as possible using TDD aligned to OOP.